Azure/terraform-azure-avm-utl-ephemeral-credential/examples/non_retrievable_key/README.md

 <!-- BEGIN_TF_DOCS -->
 # Non-retrievable password without rotation example

-This deploys a non-retrievable ephemeral password without TTL.
-Each time you read the password, it will be regenerated, and the`value_wo_version` will only increase when password generation settings has been changed.
+This deploys a non-retrievable ephemeral private key without TTL.
+Each time you read the key data, it will be regenerated, and the`value_wo_version` will only increase when private key generation settings has been changed.

 ```hcl
 terraform {